Study examines quality of life factors at end of life for patients with cancer

 Better quality of life at the end of life for patients with advanced cancer was associated with avoiding hospitalizations and the intensive care unit, worrying less, praying or meditating, being visited by a pastor in a hospital or clinic, and having a therapeutic alliance with their physician, according to a report published Online First by Archives of Internal Medicine.

-11 july 2012--When treatments to cure a patient's are no longer an option, the focus of care often shifts from prolonging life to promoting the quality of life (QOL) at the end of life (EOL).
+11 july 2012--When treatments to cure a patient's cancer are no longer an option, the focus of care often shifts from prolonging life to promoting the quality of life (QOL) at the end of life (EOL).
 But researchers note in their study background that there has been a gap in data on the strongest predictors of higher QOL at the EOL.

 "The aim of this study was to identify the best set of predictors of QOL of patients in their final week of life.
 By doing so, we identify promising targets for health care interventions to improve QOL of dying patients," the authors note.